john-joyner/Playbooks/Create-Incident-on-missing-Data-Source/readme.md

 ### IMPORTANT POST DEPLOYMENT STEPS

 1. The Logic App will initially include API connections authorized by the authenticated user performing the deployment.
-Each of the two (2) API connections must be individaully authorized (details provided below in this README). <em>The Logic App will fail until this step is performed.</em>
+Each of the two (2) API connections must be individually authorized (details provided below in this README). <em>The Logic App will fail until this step is performed.</em>

 2. The "<b>Initialize variable - Sentinel Data Sources</b>" step of the Logic App must be customized with the data sources expected in the environment (details provided below in this README). <em>Sentinel incidents created by the Logic App will be inaccurate until this step is completed.</em>